 Degenerative Joint Disease

 Degenerative joint disease is also called osteoarthritis.
-Osteoarthritis is the most common type of arthritis, affecting 27 million Americans age 25 and older, and is a leading cause of disability.
+Osteoarthritis is the most common type of arthritis, affecting 27 million Americans over the age of 25, and is a leading cause of disability.
 In fact, 30 percent of people with osteoarthritis become significantly disabled.
 Osteoarthritis is caused by the breakdown of cartilage in the joints.
-The condition typically is chronic, with symptoms of pain, stiffness, swelling and loss of flexibility developing slowly and worsening over time.
+The condition is typically chronic, with symptoms of pain, stiffness, swelling and loss of flexibility developing slowly and worsening over time.
 Treatment includes pain medications, splints and braces.
 In severe cases, surgery is necessary.

 Symptoms of Degenerative Joint Disease

 The cause of osteoarthritis is not always known.
 However, most often a link exists between aging, genetics, bone deformities and previous injuries that occurred earlier in a person’s life.
-Excess weight, which adds stress to joints, also can be a factor.
-Both men and women are susceptible to degenerative joint disease, but it is more common in women after age 55.
+Excess weight, which adds stress to joints, can also be a factor.
+Both men and women are susceptible to degenerative joint disease, but it is more common in women over the age of 55.

 Symptoms of Degenerative Joint Disease